EEsizer: LLM-Based AI Agent for Sizing of Analog and Mixed Signal Circuit: Discussion

 First, layout and post-layout simulation were not considered in this study, as the focus was on transistor sizing.
 Incorporating area and layout constraints in future work would enable a more complete PPA trade-off.

-Second, although a simplified variation test was performed on transistor size and $V_{th}$, a full Monte Carlo simulation with accurate device models incorporating Monte Carlo parameters should also be used to rigorously evaluate design robustness.
-As shown in Fig.~\ref{fig:mc}, not all performance metrics achieved a 100\% pass rate, highlighting the need to integrate Monte Carlo simulation into the agent workflow as well.
+Second, although a simplified variation test was performed on transistor size and $V_\text{th}$, a full Monte Carlo simulation with accurate device models incorporating Monte Carlo parameters should also be used to rigorously evaluate design robustness.
+As shown in Fig.~\ref{fig:mc}, not all performance metrics achieved a 100\% pass rate, highlighting the need to integrate Monte Carlo simulation into the agent’s workflow.
+This integration, will also eliminate the strong inversion requirement used in optimization loop to decide the current results pass or not in Section II-F. Furthermore, future studies should include noise performance.
+The PTM model we used may not include noise parameters, making accurate noise simulation infeasible.
+An accurate noise model will enable for an input referred noise and SNR performance measurement.

 Third, the analysis functions for processing simulation results are currently designed manually.
 Since simulation settings and output conditions can vary significantly across different circuits, this limits generality and requires additional adaptation effort.
 Future work could explore leveraging LLMs for automatic analog testbench generation to improve adaptability.